Elliotw44/BAT_DataGrabber/README.md

 - Price
 - Auction end date
 - Sold
-- Model Trim(only for Porshce 911 data)
+- Model Trim(only for Porshce 911 BaT model pages)

 ## Additional data cleaning may be required:
 - parsing of model generation